SSH Key Proliferation

 SSH Is Everywhere

 The popularity of SSH has lead to a proliferation of SSH keys in corporate networks.
-Our experiences in real-life customer engagements have shown that the number of automated, scripted, or other non-interactive SSH identities outnumber human user by a factor of ten.
-Consequently, the number of deployed SSH keys in the same networks can be staggering.
+We have run thorough scans of customer networks, including large multi-national enterprises, governmental agencies and technology companies.
+Our research has shown that the number of automated, scripted, or other non-interactive SSH identities typically outnumber human users by a factor of ten.
+Consequently, the number of deployed SSH keys in vast multi-national networks can be staggering.

-In a rather typical enterprise network with 10,000+ servers we have encountered over 1 million SSH keys.
-These unmanaged SSH keys have been provisioned over the years, and their ownership was unknown, yet in many cases they still provided the access to whomever was in possession of the corresponding private key.
+In large enterprise networks with 10,000 plus servers we have encountered from one million to over three million SSH keys in circulation.
+These SSH keys have usually been provisioned over many years, with their ownership and purpose now unknown, yet in many cases they still provide access to whomever was in possession of the corresponding private key.

-A situation like this is of course not compliant with common sense, corporate security policy, or any possible regulatory compliance mandate.
-This issue is common, and has become so widespread that it has been identified as “a gaping hole in Identity & Access Management” by IDC.
+A situation like this is of course not compliant with common sense, corporate security policy, or regulatory compliance mandates.
+The issue of unmanaged SSH keys is common, and has become so widespread that it has been identified as “a gaping hole in Identity & Access Management” by IDC.